starls51/3152-9-design-repository/tiled/guide.md

 ### Author: Zhiyuan
 ### Supporting Team: Zhiyuan & Miguel

+## Changelog

+Skip this section if it's your first time reading this guide.

+- Step 4 extra details added.

+- Step 7 has been updated.
+Grid tiles can be rotated and flipped under no restrictions.
+You may not do this with object tiles though (for now)!
+Read that section for more detail.

+- Step 8 updated to include shortcut keys related to tile rotating/flipping.

 ## Step 0: Getting Started

 Visit [Tiled editor page](https://www.mapeditor.org/) if you have never done so